Find answers to Pharmacy questions on a variety of topics.

 How many of your students apply for residencies?

 We have averaged more than 24 percent of the graduating class applying for residencies.
-Of those students who submitted a rank list, 44 to 62 percent have matched, which has been similar to the national average for all schools of pharmacy.
+Of those students who submitted a rank list, 67% matched in both 2015 and 2016, which has been similar to the national average for all schools of pharmacy.

 How do residency applicants address the GPA question when your grading system is 90 percent Pass/No Pass?